The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 405 Invalid input
 ```

-## Find Wishlist by CustomerRef
+## Get Wishlist by CustomerRef
-Returns the list of wishlists that belong to the given customer reference.
+Returns the list of wishlists that belong to the given customer reference (which is the retailer's own customer identifier)

 If no wishlists exist, this method returns a ResourceNotFound error.

 Endpoint: ```/api/wishlists/customer/{customerRef}/byref```